A detailed survival guide to Oktoberfest, Munich. What to wear, dates, location, tips & tricks, and hotels.

 In 1904, the city council finally decided that the Oktoberfest will always start on the 3rd Saturday of September to make use of the normally wonderful weather during that time.
 This rule is still valid today.
 The Oktoberfest usually ends on October 3rd (a national holiday) but always lasts 16 days.

 Bavarian beer is special.
 So special (some even call it holy) that we even had a couple of civil wars over beer price hikes (no joke: look it up on Wikipedia).
 Ever since 1516 German breweries strictly adhere to the Reinheitsgebot (German beer Purity law).
 That means only water, barley and hops are used to ferment our national drink – no sugar or other additives.
-Yes, I’m sorry poor hipsters, you won’t find craft beer here, so write your reviews elsewhere 😉
+Yes, I’m sorry, you won’t find craft beer here.

-Oktoberfest beer is yet again special.
-The only beer that has been brewed within the city limits of Munich is eligible as Oktoberfest Beer.
+Oktoberfest beer is yet again special: Only beer that has been brewed within the city limits of Munich is eligible as Oktoberfest Beer.
 It will typically have a higher alcohol content than normal beer (between 5,8 and 6,1 Percent), will only be produced for Oktoberfest and is a registered trademark.
 Be aware that of all the mere six breweries producing Oktoberfestbier, only Augustiner Bräu beer will be fermented in a wooden cask.

 What to expect inside a beer tent on Oktoberfest